Local triviality for G-torsors: Moduli stack of --torsors

-According to \cite[86.15.4, Tag 05UM]{St}, the Claim implies that $\Bun_G$ is an algebraic stack.
-To show the smoothness, we can use the criterion of formal smoothness \cite[2.6]{He2} (or \cite[\S 98.8, Tag 0DNV]{St}).
-We are given a $S$--ring $R$ which is local Artinian with maximal ideal $\gm$ such that $\gm^2=0$ and a $G$-torsor $P_0$ over $C_0=C \times_S R/\gm$.
-We put $G_0= G_{C_0}$ and denote by $H_0= P_0 \wedge^{G_0} G_0$ the twisted group scheme over $C_0$.
-According to \cite[th.\ 2.6]{I}, the obstruction to lift $P_0$ in a $G$-torsor over $C \times_S R$ is a class of $H^2\bigl(C_0, \cLie(H_0) \otimes_{\cO_{C_0}} \gm \bigr)$.
+\begin{proof} The smoothness remains to be established.
+We use the criterion of formal smoothness \cite[2.6]{He2} (or \cite[Tag 0DNV]{St}).
+We are given an $S$--algebra $R$ which is local Artinian with maximal ideal $\gm$ such that $\gm^2=0$ and a $G$-torsor $P_0$ over $C_0=C \times_S R/\gm$.
+We put $G_0= G_{C_0}$ and denote by $H_0= P_0 \wedge^{G_0} G_0$ the twisted group scheme over $C_0$ with respect to the action of $G_0$ on itself by inner automorphisms.
+According to \cite[th.\ 8.5.9]{I}, the obstruction to lift $P_0$ in a $G$-torsor over $C \times_S R$ is a class of $H^2\bigl(C_0, \cLie(G_0) \otimes_{\cO_{C_0}} \gm \bigr)$.
 But $R/\gm=\kappa$ is a field and $C_0$ is of dimension $1$ so that this group vanishes according to Grothendieck's vanishing theorem \cite[III.2.7]{Ha}.
-The formal smoothness criterion is satisfied so that the algebraic stack $\Bun_{G}$ is smooth.
+The formal smoothness criterion is satisfied so that the algebraic stack $\Bun_{G}$ is smooth. \end{proof}

-It remains to show that $\Bun_{G}$ is locally of finite type.
-We take an atlas $\eta: U \to \Bun_{\GL(\cE)}$ where $U$ is smooth locally of finite type (and quasi-separated).
-Since $B_\eta \to \Bun_G$ is an atlas and $B_\eta \to U$ is affine of finite presentation, $B_\eta$ is locally of finite type over $S$ (and quasi-separated).
-We conclude that $\Bun_{G}$ is locally of finite type. \end{proof}